80s - Tygers of Pan Tang (2015)

 Interviewed by: Russell A. Trunk

-Send us your answers and if you're correct you'll be in the running to win an AUTOGRAPHED CRAZY NIGHTS SESSIONS EP CD from Tygers Of Pan Tang!
+Send us your answers and if you are correct you will be in the running to win an AUTOGRAPHED CRAZY NIGHTS SESSIONS EP CD from Tygers Of Pan Tang!
 Just send us an e:mail here before July 1st with your answer and the subject title CONTEST: SIGNED TYGERS OF PAN TANG CDs to: email@example.com